Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		- [ ] 348.
 Writing JavaScript Code in the Templates | 3min
 		- [ ] 349.
 Using Two-Way-Binding | 2min
 		- [ ] 350.
 Reacting to Changes with Computed Properties | 10min
 		- [ ] 351.
-An Alternative to Computed Properties: Watching for Changes | 4min
+An Alt to Computed Properties: Watching for Changes | 4min
 		- [ ] 352.
 Saving Time with Shorthands | 1min
 		- [ ] 000.
 Assignment 11: Time to Practice - Reactive Properties
 		- [ ] 353.
 Dynamic Styling with CSS Classes - Basics | 4min